jinserk/pytorch-asr/README.md

 ## Training

 Pytorch-asr is targeted to develop a framework supporting multiple acoustic models.
 You have to specify one of model to train or predict.
-Currently, only `resnet_ctc` model only works.
+Currently, only `resnet_ctc` model works for training and prediction.
 Try this model first.

 If you do training for the first time, you have to prepare the dataset.
 Currently we support only the Kaldi's ASpIRE recipe datatset, originated from LDC's fisher corpus.
 ```